tuantran0910/Graph-Search/README.md

 Data Structure and Algorithms Final Project 21KDL1 VNU-HCMUS

 ## Requirement
-Python Environment version 3.9.12 or newer pygame Python library version 2.1.2
+Python Environment version 3.9.12 or newer.
+Pygame Python library version 2.1.2.

 ## Usage
 1. Clone this repository to the machine.